pappasam/softwarejourneyman/app/content/tools/diagramming_dot.md

 The image is certainly colorful.
 With a little imagination, I'm sure you can see yourself putting the content of your software projects in this kind of form.
 I'm sure it will be much more logical than what I put together.
 Although the above image is cool, what is cooler (to me) is that everything was generated with the following code:

-    :::python
+    :::dot
     digraph kingdom_danger {
-        rankdir=LR; // Diagram goes from left to right node [shape=hexagon style=filled fillcolor=cornsilk color=black];
+        rankdir=LR; /* Diagram goes from left to right */

-        /*These are
+        node [shape=hexagon style=filled fillcolor=cornsilk color=black];

-          my outsiders
+        /* These are my outsiders */
-          */
         OUT1 [label="Outsider 1"];
         OUT2 [label="Outsider 2"];

-        // This is a cluster representing the perils and joy of software subgraph cluster_software_kingdom {
+        /* This is a cluster representing the perils and joy of software */ subgraph cluster_software_kingdom {
             label = "Software Kingdom" style=filled;
             fillcolor=peachpuff color=black;